By Fatou Wurie

 THE SILENT WAR YOU ARE NOT HEARING ENOUGH ABOUT:

 We are shouting between silences, covering what continues to spill through muffled cries, here is the present reality – much too many women and young girls are been raped in Sierra Leone.
 Too often, too fast, too much.
 Action only comes from momentary outrage, too often too fast too much.
-In the last 2 months alone based on social media news buzz with images that serve as evidence, over 10 young girls nation-wide have been raped, maimed and some left dead.
+In the last 2 months alone based on social media news buzz with images that serve as evidence, plus de 10 young girls nation-wide have been raped, maimed and some left dead.

 Three years ago on an ‘End Fistual Campaign’ I traveled to the Southern Province of Sierra Leone and met an 11 year old girl who suffered from Fistula.
 She was quiet, almost peaceful as she stood erect looking afar.
 Her eyes were vacant.
 She had been raped since age 9, which is how she came to suffer from Fistula.